Anmishaa12/Telecom---Customer-Churn-and-Retention-Analysis/Readme.md

 ## Project Background

-Vertex Telecom Solutions is an imaginary telecom company established in 2020 that sells connectivity services including phone, internet, and streaming services across India via a mobile app.
+Vertex Telecom Solutions is a telecom company established in 2020 that sells connectivity services including phone, internet, and streaming services, across India via a mobile app.

 **Business Problem:** Vertex Telecom Solutions is currently experiencing a churn rate of 28.83%, exceeding the industry benchmark of 25%, resulting in $3.4M in lost revenue from 1,732 churned customers.